 People with anorexia nervosa may need to be hospitalized to ensure that they consume enough calories and nutrients.
 Eating solid food is the best treatment, but sometimes liquid supplements are also given.
 Rarely, people who are severely undernourished or who resist eating food need to be fed through a tube inserted through their nose and down their throat into their stomach (nasogastric tube Tube Feeding Tube feeding may be used to feed people whose digestive tract is functioning normally but who cannot eat enough to meet their nutritional needs.
 Such people include those with the following... read more ).

 Doctors also treat any problems due to anorexia nervosa.
 For example, if bone density has been lost, people are given calcium and vitamin D supplements.

 During hospitalization, psychiatric and nutritional counseling are provided.
 Hospitalization also helps by taking people out of their normal circumstances and disrupting their dysfunctional eating habits and behaviors.
 Thus, it may reverse a downhill course.
 However, most people are treated as outpatients.

-Psychologic therapy that emphasizes establishing normal eating habits and attaining a normal weight is often used.
-Such therapy includes individual and family psychologic therapy, such as cognitive-behavioral therapy.
+Psychotherapy that emphasizes establishing normal eating habits and attaining a normal weight is often used.
+Such therapy includes individual and family psychotherapy.
 Typically, therapy is continued for 1 full year after people have regained the lost weight.
 It may take up to 2 years.